anhcraft/momo-api/README.md

 `momo-api` is an unofficial MoMo API written in Go.
 MoMo is currently #1 digital wallet and mobile payment service in Vietnam.

-The repo was last updated at `Feb, 2023`.
-This API has been discontinued.
+The API was last updated at `Feb, 2023`.
+Since I discontinue the development, I now open-source this one, have fun :D

 ## Disclaimer
 **`momo-api` is provided "as is" without warranties.
 You assume all risks for legal compliance and licensing.
 No support is offered for installation or troubleshooting.**